Alice (1988 film): Plot

-Alice breaks free of the doll and discovers a key inside a sardine can.
+Alice breaks free of the doll shell and discovers a key inside a sardine can.
 She uses the key to escape the storage room, stepping into a hall of doors.
 Behind one of them, she meets a stocking-Caterpillar in a room swarming with sock-worms that bore holes in the floor.
 The Caterpillar tells her that eating one piece of his darning mushroom causes things to grow, while the other piece causes things to shrink.
-Alice follows the sound of a crying baby to a tiny dollhouse, which she enlarges by eating a piece of the mushroom.
-She discovers the Rabbit inside tending a piglet in baby's clothes.
-The Rabbit escapes while Alice chases the piglet downstairs, where a mechanical tea party is being hosted by a wind-up March Hare and a marionette Hatter.
-The Rabbit flees to the attic and Alice follows.
+Alice follows the sound of a screaming baby to a tiny dollhouse, which she enlarges by eating a piece of the mushroom.
+She discovers the Bunny inside tending a piglet in baby's clothes.
+The Bunny escapes while Alice chases the piglet downstairs, where a mechanical tea party is being hosted by a wind-up March Hare and a marionette Hatter.
+The Bunny runs away to the attic and Alice chases.

 Behind a curtain of clothes, Alice reaches the painted garden.
 The King and Queen of Hearts march into the garden with a troop of playing cards.
-The Queen commands the White Rabbit to behead two fencing Jacks, among others; he does so with his scissors.
-The Queen invites Alice to play croquet, but Alice storms off when the mallets and balls turn into chickens and hedgehogs.
+The Queen commands the White Bunny to behead two fencing Jacks, among others; he does so with his scissors.
+The Queen invites Alice to play croquet, but Alice becomes angry when the mallets and balls turn into chickens and hedgehogs.
 In a courtroom, she is put on trial for eating the Queen's tarts.
 Alice tries to explain herself but the King commands her to follow a script.
 Annoyed, Alice starts eating the tarts and the Queen demands Alice's head.
 Alice asks "Which one?", and her head morphs into the heads of the other characters.
-The Queen demands all her heads be severed, and the Rabbit advances with his scissors.
+The Queen demands all her heads be severed, and the Bunny advances with his scissors.

 Alice wakes in her sitting room.
 Around the room are the various household objects that populated her dream: playing cards, china dolls, marionettes, an inkwell, and socks in a sewing basket.
-The case that formerly contained the taxidermic rabbit is still broken and empty.
-Opening the hidden drawer in the case, she finds the White Rabbit's scissors.
-Examining the scissors, Alice says to herself, "He's late, as usual.
+The case that formerly contained the taxidermic bunny is still broken and empty.
+Opening the hidden drawer in the case, she finds the White Bunny's scissors.
+Examining the scissors, Alice thinks to herself, "He's late, as usual.
 I think I'll cut his head off."